Handheld-Database/handheld-database/README.md

 4. Commit your changes (`git commit -am 'Add new feature'`).
 5. Push to the branch (`git push origin feature/your-feature-name`).
 6. Open a pull request.

+## Media

+1. **Usage of WebP Format for Web Application:**

+When integrating images into your web application, ensure to utilize the WebP format for optimal performance.
+WebP offers efficient compression and supports transparency, making it ideal for a variety of graphical elements.

+2. **Icon Specifications:**

+Icons should be provided in the dimensions of 512x512 pixels to ensure clarity and compatibility across different display resolutions.

+3. **Banner Requirements:**

+Banners should be provided in the dimensions of 1050x380 pixels to ensure clarity and compatibility across different display resolutions.